 Sleep apnea is a sleep disorder characterized by abnormal pauses in breathing or times of abnormally low breathing, while at sleep.
 Each pause in breathing, called an apnea, can last from a few seconds to minutes, and may occur 5 to 40 times or more an hour.
 Similarly, each abnormally low breathing event is called a hypopnea.
-These low or cessations in breathing cause your oxygen level in your blood to lower to a dangerous level.
+These low or stopping of breathing cause your oxygen level in your blood to lower to a dangerous level.
 You are starving your heart, brain and other tissues of oxygen.

 If untreated, you are at greater risk for:

 - Heart Disease